最后更新于

 Improving build time is one of the most direct ways to ship faster.
 Both Gradle and Maven employ some form of parallel project building and parallel dependency resolution.
 The biggest differences are Gradle's mechanisms for work avoidance and incrementality.
 The top 3 features that make Gradle much faster than Maven are:

-Build Cache — Reuses the build outputs of any other Gradle build with the same inputs, including between machines.
+— Reuses the build outputs of any other Gradle build with the same inputs, including between machines.

-Gradle Daemon — A long-lived process that keeps build information "hot" in memory.
+— A long-lived process that keeps build information "hot" in memory.

 Note: Both Gradle and Maven users can take advantage of the Build Cache technology available in Gradle Enterprise.
-Gradle users typically experience an additional build time reduction of ~50%, while Maven users often experience reductions of ~90%.
-Watch this video to learn more about the Gradle Enterprise Maven Build Cache technology and business case.
+Gradle users typically experience an additional build time reduction of ~50%, while Maven users often experience reductions of ~90%. to learn more about the Gradle Enterprise Maven Build Cache technology and business case.

 Although IDEs are important, a large number of users prefer to execute build operations through a command-line interface.
 Gradle provides a modern CLI that has discoverability features like gradle tasks

-dependencies to prevent unwanted libraries from leaking into the classpaths of consumers.
-Maven allows publishers to provide metadata through optional dependencies, but as documentation only.
-Gradle fully supports feature variants and optional dependencies.
+As a library producer, Gradle allows producers to to prevent unwanted libraries from leaking into the classpaths of consumers.
+Maven allows publishers to provide metadata through , but as documentation only.
+Gradle fully supports .